At one point in time, when air conditioning first came to be, it was a luxury item that only the wealthiest people could afford.

 Pretty much any building you go to is going to have air conditioning.
 In fact, it has been found by the Energy Information Administration that almost half of all of the energy used in homes is because of heating a cooling of the house.

 Air conditioning has come a long way from the first models to our modern day air conditioning.
-There have been many advancements over the year by scientists as well as inventors you have created new ways to solve cooling problems in today’s society.
+There have been many advancements over the year by scientists as well as inventors who have created new ways to solve cooling problems in today’s society.

 Let’s take a look back at the history of air conditioning.